 As with the handling of concrete, certain fundamental considerations govern placing techniques.
 First and perhaps foremost is the need to avoid segregation of the concrete caused by improper techniques.
-Second is the need to ensure thorough compaction of the concrete.
+Second is the need to ensure thorough compaction

 The most important rules for avoiding segregation during the placing of concrete, in any element, are:

 - Concrete should be placed vertically and as near as possible to its final position.

 - It should not be made to flow into position.
 Where concrete must be moved it should be shovelled into position.

 Other techniques for avoiding segregation during placing depend on the type of element being constructed and on the type of distribution equipment being used.

 For flatwork and slabs incorporating ribs and beams (i.e. shallow forms) the techniques shown in Figure 1.1 should be adopted.